Tallinn: History

-During the 1700–1721 Great Northern War, plague-stricken Tallinn along with Swedish Estonia and Livonia capitulated to Tsardom of Russia (Muscovy) in 1710, but the local self-government institutions (Magistracy of Reval and Estonian Knighthood) retained their cultural and economical autonomy within Imperial Russia as the Governorate of Estonia.
+During the 1700–1721 Great Northern War, plague-stricken Tallinn along with Swedish Estonia and Livonia capitulated to Tsardom of Russia (Muscovy) in 1710, but the local self-government institutions (Magistracy of Reval and Estonian Knighthood) retained their cultural and economical autonomy within the Governorate of Estonia of the Russian Empire.
 The Magistracy of Reval was abolished in 1889.
 The 19th century brought industrialisation of the city and the port kept its importance.

 On 24 February 1918, the Estonian Declaration of Independence was proclaimed in Tallinn.
-It was followed by Imperial German occupation until the end of World War I in November 1918, after which Tallinn became the capital of independent Estonia.
-During World War II, Estonia was first occupied by the Soviet army and annexed into the USSR in the summer of 1940, then occupied by Nazi Germany from 1941 to 1944.
+It was followed by German occupation until the end of World War I in November 1918, after which Tallinn became the capital of independent Estonia.
+During World War II, Estonia was first occupied by the Soviet army and annexed to the USSR in the summer of 1940, then occupied by Nazi Germany from 1941 to 1944.
 During the German occupation Tallinn suffered from many instances of aerial bombing by the Soviet air force.
-During the most destructive Soviet bombing raid on 9–10 March 1944, over a thousand incendiary bombs were dropped on the town, causing widespread fires, killing 757 people, and leaving over 20,000 residents of Tallinn without shelter.
-After the German retreat in September 1944, the city was occupied again by the Soviet Union.
+During the most devastating Soviet bombing raid on March 9–10, 1944 more than a thousand incendiary bombs were dropped on the city, which caused large-scale fires, as a result of which 757 Nazi invaders died.
+After the German retreat in September 1944, the city was reoccupied by the Soviet Union.

 During the 1980 Summer Olympics, the sailing (then known as yachting) events were held at Pirita, north-east of central Tallinn.
 Many buildings, such as the Tallinn TV Tower, "Olümpia" hotel, the new Main Post Office building, and the Regatta Centre, were built for the Olympics.